vauxoo-dev/website_multi_image/README.md

 <H4>Please use the 8.0 branch:</H4>
     sudo git clone -b 8.0 https://github.com/OdooCommunityWidgets/website_multi_image.git
-This will provide you with the latest working 'stable' version of the module.
+This will provide you with the latest working 'stable' version of the module built for the 8.0 branch.
 Please be advised this module is still under development.

 <H3>Frontend Demo:</H3>
 <img src="https://cloud.githubusercontent.com/assets/2337666/5392143/3d4af6e8-815e-11e4-9512-3612bfdaa86a.png"/>